 Some algae growth is normal in ponds, however, ponds with thick layers of sludge usually have significant algae blooms that can overtake ponds and become very unnattractive.

-Early in the spring, filamentous algae can often be controlled with pond dye, such as Natures Blue, Twilight Blue or Black Dyemond pond dye.
+Early in the spring, filamentous algae can often be controlled with pond dye, such as Blue Lake Dye, Serenity Blue Dye or Black Pond Dye.
 If pond dye is added early enough, before the algae reaches the surface of the pond, pond dye can block enough of the sun’s light to help reduce algae growth.
-EcoBoost binds suspended organic particulate and locks up excess nutrients to keep your pond water clear and polished all season long.
+Lake Phosphate Binder binds suspended organic particulate and locks up excess nutrients to keep your pond water clear and polished all season long.
 Barley Straw Pellets are also effective at reducing filamentous alge, especially if added early in the season.
 As the barley breaks down, it releases tannin and other compounds that inhibit algae growth.

 When filamentous algae is floating on the surface of the pond, it can removed with a lake rake or parachute skimmer.

 Planktonic algae is a microscopic algae that makes ponds cloudy.
 In mild cases, the pond becomes slightly hazy and does’t ‘sparkle’ like it once did.
 In more severe cases, the pond water can turn very green and cloudy, reducing visibilty to only a few inches.
 Planktonic algae blooms may be temporary and last only a few weeks, or they can be an ongoing problem that reoccurs each year.

 There can be many different causes of algae blooms.
 The most common is often an organic sludge layer on the bottom of the pond releasing into the water.
 However, it can also be the result of nutrient rich runoff water entering the pond from farmers fields, recently fertilized lawns, or even nutrients from other ponds ‘upstream’.